 - A. Purpose: The purpose of this provision is to preserve open space in the more sensitive areas of the watershed, and to ensure orderly and planned development throughout the watershed. - B. Uses: The participating parcels may include or be developed for residential or non-residential purposes under the Individual Building and Master Plan processes.
+Eligible uses permitted to utilize this program include but are not limited to: Residential uses intended to meet an identified housing need (i.e. less than 120 percent of AMI), or Civic/Educational/Institutional uses as defined by the Davidson Planning Ordinance.
+Additional uses may be considered by the Board of Adjustment on a case by case basis.

-Individual parcels whose principal use is or will be single-family residential are not eligible to be considered receiving parcels if the total built-upon area (BUA) would exceed 24 percent; this includes uses within the Single-Family Detached House building type.
+Note: Individual parcels whose principal use is or will be single-family residential are not eligible to be considered as receiving parcels if the total built-upon area (BUA) would exceed 24 percent; this includes uses within the Single-Family Detached House building type.
+This does not apply to parcels owned and managed by non-profit entities whose mission is to provide affordable housing.